 Sustainability Tips

-• Public transport: The city’s trams, buses and U-Bahn make it easy to get around.
-On Advent weekends, underground services run at double frequency in the city centre.
+• Public transport: Trams, buses and the U-Bahn cover the whole city, and on Advent weekends underground services run at double frequency in the centre.

 Comment below if you want to leave a Xmas review, have any questions or would like to report any inaccuracies.